Bhavish051/COMP3100A2/Readme.md

 * The core functionality of this algorithm is similar to first fit along with a few other parameters to overcome its limitation of one job per server.
 * This algorithm takes into account the remaining resources inside a server at any point to allocate the remaining part of the server to the job submitted so as to not block the entire server with just one job.
 * This algorithm still goes one by one in the order of the resouce capacity of the servers from the list.
+* When it is going through the list of all the servers one by one to check their resources for the next job if it allocates a job to a particular server it updates its remaining capacity by subtracting the remaining cores and disk from the ones required by the job that is scheduled.
+* Also when the server sends a "JCPL" message to the client indicating the completion of a job it then also updates the remaining capacity of the server by adding back the resources it previously used.
 # IMPLEMENTATION DETAILS
 * At the start the program reads the system.xml file to get the list of servers in the order of their resources which is their number of cores and the disk capacity.
 * In this case we have added 2 additional fields in Server class which are the "remainingDisk" and "remainingCore" which at any point represent the number of cores free and the disk capacity free of the server itself.